-DfE (or its appointed contractors) will keep the personal information indefinitely for the purposes of research and statistics (as permitted under section 33 of the Data Protection Act), as the benefits of early learning are known to be related to life outcomes in adulthood and analysing the information from this study would enable greater understanding of this effect.
+DfE (or its appointed contractors) will keep the personal information indefinitely with appropriate safeguards in place to protect the information for the purposes of research and statistics (as permitted under Article 19 (1)(b) of the Data Protection Act 2018 and Article 9 (1)(j) GDPR), as the benefits of early learning are known to be related to life outcomes in adulthood and analysing the information from this study would enable greater understanding of this effect.
 Neither DfE (or its appointed contractors) will share any information that would identify individual participants in the study or other individuals to whom they refer, with any third parties unless required to do so by law.

 What makes it lawful to collect and share the information